Why have therapy with me?

 - Trauma & Abuse.

 - Autism and Asperges.

-Additionally, I have much experience of working in diverse educational settings and with SEN in primary schools; I have delivered psycho-educational play-based activities to support children with emotional, social and behavioural issues, as well as speech and language needs.
+Additionally, I have much experience of working in diverse educational settings with a wide variety of ethnic groups and with SEN in primary schools; I have delivered psycho-educational play-based activities to support children with emotional, social and behavioural issues, as well as speech and language needs.

 Continued Professional Development: